You are here

 Cancellation & Refund Policy

-Students sign a Release & Waiver when confirming participation in a program.
-This includes a statement verifying and confirming that they have read & understood the following Cancellation Policy.
+You will sign a Release & Waiver when confirming participation in a program.
+This includes a statement verifying and confirming that you read and understand the following Cancellation Policy.

 Use ONE of the methods below to cancel study abroad participation: